akmolina28/bulma-dark-theme-toggle/README.md

     color: #fff;
 }
 ```
-Now javascript can be used to toggle the class name on the html tag and the different styles will render instantly!
+Finally, javascript can be used to toggle the class name on the html tag and the different styles will render instantly!

 <br>